 Personally, I would like to see Cash Management expand to offer more features that other online banks already employ.
 This includes the ability to deposit checks or even write checks.
 I’d also love to see the debit card include cashback features or other perks.

 As an extension of Robinhood’s brokerage accounts, Cash Management is kind of a no-brainer as it provides an interest-earning home for the funds you aren’t currently putting into the market.
-Additionally Robinhood does definitely get points for creating a sleek user experience and spiffy-looking card — complete with eye-catching packaging.
-With all that, I think the Robinhood Cash Management account is worth having… even if it might not quite live up to the hype.
+Additionally, Robinhood does definitely get points for creating a sleek user experience and spiffy-looking card — complete with eye-catching packaging.
+With all that, I think the Robinhood Cash Management account is worth having… that is, if you’re still sticking with the app after its recent missteps.

 Originally published at Dyer News.